pivotal/docs-tap/namespace-provisioner/customize-installation.md

    **<a id ='con-adjust-sync'></a>Adjust sync period of Namespace Provisioner**

    - `sync_period` defines the wait time for the Namespace Provisioner to reconcile. `sync_period` is specified in time + unit format.
 The minimum `sync_period` allowed is 30 seconds.
-Namespace Provisioner sets the sync_period value to 30s if a lesser value is specified in TAP values.
-If not specified, the value defaults to 1m0s.
+Namespace Provisioner sets the `sync_period` value to `30s` if a lesser value is specified in TAP values.
+If not specified, the value defaults to `1m0s`.

    Sample TAP values configuration: